Kraglin

+A version of the character named Kraglin Obfonteri, portrayed by Sean Gunn, appears in the Marvel Cinematic Universe franchise.

 Publication history

 The character, created by plotter Stan Lee, writer Ernie Hart and artist Don Heck, debuted in Tales to Astonish #46 (cover-dated Aug.
 1963).
-Kraglin is a A-Chilitarian, an alien humanoid and was introduced as a one-off villain that was defeated by Ant-Man and the Wasp.
+Kraglin is a A-Chilitarian, an alien humanoid and was introduced as a one-off villain that was defeated by Ant-Man and Wasp.

 After that single appearance, Kraglin returned in All-New Guardians of the Galaxy Annual #1 (Aug.
 2017), by Chad Bowers, Chris Sims and Danilo Beyruth.

 Fictional character biography

 Kraglin is an A-Chilitarian from the planet A-Chiltar III and has the appearance of a furry, purple being with multi-faceted eyes.
-When they are in Greece, Ant-Man and Wasp investigate a monster attacking boats in the ocean where they run into a Cyclops that is being used by Kraglin and his fellow A-Chilitarians in capturing people for their plot to study the captive fishermen and sailors and take over Earth.
+While in Greece, Ant-Man and Wasp encounter Kraglin, who is capturing people in a plot to take over Earth.

 During the "Secret Empire" storyline, Kraglin resurfaces as a member of Yondu's Ravagers.